Hypomania and mania

 - Talk to others about how you're feeling.
 This doesn't mean you have to share details about the person you support.
 But talking about your own feelings with someone you trust can help you feel supported too.

 See our pages on how to cope when supporting someone else for more suggestions on what you can do, and where you can go for support.

-This information was published in January 2020.
-We will revise it in 2023.
+This information was published in March 2023.
+We will revise it in 2026.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.